 Risk is inherent with every business and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2021.
+We face a number of risks, including those described under "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2023.
 Our board of directors is actively involved in oversight of risks that could affect us.
 Our board of directors oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis and our board of directors and its committees oversee the risk management activities of management.
 Our board of directors satisfies this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company.
-Our audit committee oversees risk management activities relating to our compensation policies and practices.
-Our nominating and corporate governance committee oversees risk management activities relating to board composition and management succession planning.
-In addition, members of our senior management team attend our quarterly board meetings and are available to address any questions or concerns raised by the board on risk management and any other matters.
+Our audit committee oversees risk management activities related to financial controls, legal and compliance risks, and cybersecurity risks.
+Oversight by the audit committee includes direct communication with our independent registered public accounting firm.
+Our compensation committee oversees risk management activities relating to our compensation policies and practices and assesses whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
+Oversight by the compensation committee includes direct communication with our independent compensation consultants.
+Our nominating and corporate governance committee oversees risk management activities relating to board and committee composition, management succession planning and corporate sustainability efforts, including the impact of environmental and social issues.
+Our research and development committee assists the board's oversight of our research and development activities.
+In addition, members of our senior management team attend our quarterly board meetings and are available to address any questions or concerns raised by the board on major risk exposures, the potential impact of such risks, risk management and any other matters.
 Our board of directors believes that full and open communication between management and the board of directors is essential for effective risk management and oversight.